FaizaRiaz123/excel_financial_dashboard_project/README.md

 ![excel_financial_dashboard.gif](Financial_Dashboard/images/excel_financial_dashboard.gif)

 ## ✨ Introduction
 This project showcases a **fully automated, professional-grade financial reporting system** built in Excel.
-It includes an Income Statement, Balance Sheet, and an interactive Dashboard—designed exactly like the reports used by finance teams and business executives.
+It includes an Income Statement, Balance Sheet, and an interactive Dashboard; designed exactly like the reports used by finance teams and business executives.
 As a data analyst, this project represents my ability to clean raw financial data, model it with Power Pivot, write DAX measures, and design dashboards that drive business decisions.

 ### 🔍 Project Overview